Originally published: September 2024

 This remains a major concern.
 Without fixed terms, tenants could leave at any time, making it harder to manage void periods between academic years.
 The industry has raised concerns, but there are no confirmed exemptions or solutions yet.

-No. This is a key concern raised by members of both the House of Commons and the House of Lords, as well as industry experts.
-There are genuine fears that tenants could be incentivised to appeal rent increases without proper safeguards; however, these concerns currently remain unaddressed.
+It depends.
+This is a key concern raised by members of both the House of Commons and the House of Lords, as well as industry experts.
+The Government has accepted an amendment that would allow them to backdate rent increases if the FTT became inundated with cases.

 If a tenant moves in with a pet despite a valid no-pet clause, the landlord can either take action for breach of contract or seek resolution through the redress scheme or court.